jwiz9/verbose-dollop/README.md

 # verbose-dollop
-Working on webpage to make sure it meets accessibility standards
+Working on webpage to make sure it meets accessibility standards.